SF1321/FreeCodeCamp-Capstone-Projects/Mean Variance Standard Deviation Calculator/README.md

 **Completed**: 7/23/25
 **Part Of** FreeCodeCamp's Data Analysis with Python Certification.

-This project uses NumPy and Python to create a function to computer the mean, variance, standard deviation, max, min, and sum of a 3x3 matrix constructed from a list of 9 values
+This project uses NumPy and Python to create a function to computer the mean, variance, standard deviation, max, min, and sum of a 3x3 matrix constructed from a list of 9 values.

 ## Project Description (From FreeCodeCamp):